csev/wa4e/md/ngrok_mac.md

 through your firewall and give you a temporary domain name you can use to submit your application to the Autograder.

+Ngrok is a "freemium" product that provided a low-level of service for free.
+The free level of the product should be sufficient for the purposes of autograding your assignment for this course.
+If you cannot use ngrok at the free level, you should take a look at "localtunnel" which is a less-full featured product, but always free.

 Installing Ngrok
 ----------------